OpenHellion/OpenHellion.github.io/documentation/server-overview.md

 title: Server architecture overview
 ---

-[The server](https://github.com/OpenHellion/Server) is currently in the very early stages of a restructuring.
-The aim of this is to make the server run asynchronously, to both improve performance and reduce the total size of the codebase.

-As explained in the [home page](home), the server is the part of the game that runs the actual simulation.
-The user will interact with the server through the client, by sending packets with Google protocol buffers.
+[The server](https://github.com/OpenHellion/Server) is the part of the game that runs the simulation.
+The client will interact with the server by sending ProtoBuf packets.

 ![A diagram of the server architecture.](res/Server.drawio.svg)